aneasystone/github-trending/README.md

 ## Go

+* 【2023-08-23】[projectdiscovery / naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with a focus on reliability and simplicity.
+Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
 * 【2023-08-22】[GoesToEleven / GolangTraining](https://github.com/GoesToEleven/GolangTraining) - Training for Golang (go language)
 * 【2023-08-21】[IBM / fp-go](https://github.com/IBM/fp-go) - functional programming library for golang
 * 【2023-08-21】[bootun / veronica](https://github.com/bootun/veronica) - Go项目差异构建工具